Organosilicon chemistry

 Polydimethylsiloxane (PDMS) is the principal component of silicones.

 Organosilicon chemistry is the study of organometallic compounds containing carbon–silicon bonds, to which they are called organosilicon compounds.
 Most organosilicon compounds are similar to the ordinary organic compounds, being colourless, flammable, hydrophobic, and stable to air.

-Silicon carbide is an inorganic compound.
+However, silicon carbide is considered an inorganic compound.

 History

 In 1863, Charles Friedel and James Crafts made the first organochlorosilane compound.
 The same year, they also described a "polysilicic acid ether" in the preparation of ethyl- and methyl-o-silicic acid.
 Extensive research in the field of organosilicon compounds was pioneered in the beginning of 20th century by Frederic S. Kipping.
 He also had coined the term "silicone" (resembling ketones, though this is erroneous) in relation to these materials in 1904.
 In recognition of Kipping's achievements, the Dow Chemical Company had established an award in the 1960s that is given for significant contributions to the field of silicon chemistry.
 In his works, Kipping was noted for using Grignard reagents to make alkylsilanes and arylsilanes and preparing silicone oligomers and polymers for the first time.

 In 1945, Eugene G. Rochow also made a significant contribution to the field of organosilicon chemistry by first describing the Müller-Rochow process.